If you don’t invest in risk management, it doesn’t matter what business you’re in, it’s a risky business – Gary Cohn

 Different Categories of Risks

-In this section, we shall look at some of the prominent kinds of risks associated with a software project.
+In this section, we will examine some of the prominent risks associated with a software project.

 1. Project Risk

-This category includes all those risks which have the potential to stall or negatively affect the progress of a project.
+This category includes all those risks that have the potential to stall or negatively affect the progress of a project.

-This category includes risks which are primarily associated with your testing team or the human resource of your organization.
+This category includes risks that are primarily associated with your testing team or the human resources of your organization.
 It might be in the form of scarcity of manpower, lack of skilled personnel and so on.

-It includes the possibility of loss which might be incurred as a result of execution of a technical process.
+It includes the possibility of loss that might be incurred as a result of the execution of a technical process.

-This is generally a risk which emanates from an external party and is not from the project under consideration.
-It might come from the customers or might be the result of any untoward incident which the Company faces.
-For instance, financial loss for the Company might push the top management in slashing project budget which will only result in aggravating problems for those responsible for executing the project.
+This is generally a risk emanating from an external party and not from the project under consideration.
+It might come from the customers or be the result of any untoward incident that the Company faces.
+For instance, financial loss for the Company might push the top management to slash the project budget, which will only result in aggravating problems for those responsible for executing the project.

 2. Product Risk

-This category includes all those risks which might result in the failure of a software product to meet the expectations and needs of the stakeholders, customers or users.
-It is essentially associated with the functionality of a product and might be in the form of Security Concerns, Performance Issues, Crash Reports and so on.
+This category includes all risks that might result in a software product’s failure to meet the expectations and needs of stakeholders, customers, or users.
+It is essentially associated with a product’s functionality and might take the form of Security Concerns, Performance Issues, Crash Reports, and so on.

-In addition of these major categories of risks, there are certain other variants of risks as well.
+In addition to these major categories of risks, there are certain other variants of risks as well.
 Such as:

-• Scheduling Risks: It arises when projects are not completely or efficiently scheduled for meeting the deployment deadline.
+- Scheduling Risks: These arise when projects are not completely or efficiently scheduled for meeting the deployment deadline.

 Why provide for Risk Management in Testing?